dfinity/metrics-proxy/README.md

   parameter as a duration in string form) instructs the proxy to serve the metric from a cache unless the cache entry is older than the specified time resolution.

+### `metrics`

+A single `listener_spec` that determines if and where the metrics handler listens to (the handler dedicated to serving metrics intrinsic to this program, rather than proxying metrics from other exporters).

+If absent, no intrinsic metrics will be made available.

 ## Operations